JihunPark/SeSoS/README.md

 # SeSoS
-Temporary project: Software Engineering for a System of Systems
+Software Engineering for a System of Systems